Elbow Brace or Sleeve for Pain? A Guide to Choosing the Right Support

 Knowing the difference is key, but so is application.
 If you've determined a brace is right for you, understanding how to wear a tendonitis brace correctly is crucial for it to be effective.

-You should always seek professional medical advice if you experience severe pain, can't move your arm, see signs of an infection (like fever or red streaks), or if the pain doesn't improve with basic self-care.
-This guide is for educational purposes and is not a substitute for a medical diagnosis.
+While self-care can be effective, you should always consult a doctor if the pain is severe, you are unable to move your arm, you notice signs of infection (like fever or red streaks), or the pain does not improve with rest and appropriate support.
+This guide is for informational purposes only and is not a substitute for a professional medical diagnosis.

 The First Step to Relief